Our Mental Software and Hardware

 without explaining it as well as I could.
 So when I got the following

-e-mail from a subscriber to the Brainpower Newsletter, I decided
+e-mail from a subscriber to The Mind Power Report, I decided

 to not only answer him directly, but also to put that answer